 Helps convert Vitamin D into the active form that promotes calcium absorption.
-Although magnesium is found in small amounts of most foods, supplementing with magnesium glycinate, citrate, or carbonate may be beneficial.
+Although magnesium is found in small amounts of most foods, supplementing with magnesium glycinate or citrate may be beneficial.

 Helps make up the mineral portion of your bones.
 Zinc promotes the formation of bone-building cells and prevents the excessive breakdown of bone.